Compliance Certificates. Frequently Asked Questions.

 If you have sold your house in the Cape Town area you may need as many as five Certificates of Compliance depending on what permanent installations you have in your home.

 A few years ago it was just the Beetle and Electrical Certificates, but things have changed.
-Most Cape Town homes will now require at least Electrical and Plumbing Certificates, with a Beetle Certificate often being requested too.
+Most Cape Town homes will now require at least Electrical and Water Certificates, with a Beetle Certificate often being requested too.

 You may also require a Gas Certificate if you have a permanent Gas installation in your home, portable gas appliances are not included.

 If you have an Electric Fence installation that forms part of the property you will be required to get a compliance certificate for this, communal Electric Fences are the responsibility of the Body Corporate, not the individual property owner.